MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 You will use the [Set-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/set-myanalyticsfeatureconfig?view=exchange-ps) and [Get-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/get-myanalyticsfeatureconfig?view=exchange-ps) cmdlets to work with user configuration settings.
 Before you can use them, you need to install a module and sign in to be authenticated.
 This is the sequence of steps:

 1. [Install the ExchangeOnlineManagement module](#install-the-exchangeonlinemanagement-module).
-2. [Run the Connect-ExchangeOnline command](#run-connect-exchangeonline-and-sign-in) and, when prompted, sign in with your admin credentials.
+2. [Run the Connect-ExchangeOnline command](#run-connect-exchangeonline-and-sign-in) and, when prompted, sign in with your username and password.
 3. After you've signed in, you are ready to work with user-configuration settings:
    * [Set MyAnalytics access for one user](#set-myanalytics-access-for-one-user)
    * [Confirm MyAnalytics access for a user](#confirm-myanalytics-access-for-a-user)